jiggy-ai/jiggybase/README.md

 collection.upsert_file('/path/to/my/doc')

-# my doc is now available in the collection and can be accessed by the collection's ChatGPT plugin, via chat.jiggy.ai, or via the associated chat API endpoint.
 ```
+The document is now available in the collection and can be accessed by the collection's ChatGPT plugin, via chat.jiggy.ai, or via the associated chat API endpoint.

 ### Client methods